October 11, 2021 Williamsburg is stuck in the 1950s, part 1

 As I’ve spent years exploring the story of Williamsburg, I’ve come to believe that the most profound cultural exchange between Hasidim and modern society occurred in the 1950s.
-Because of this, this community is a cultural time-capsule of the decade.
+Because of this, this community is in some ways, a cultural time-capsule of the decade.

 To be sure, significant amounts of influence trickle in in every era, even if this influence is heavily mediated by modes of censorship.
 The routes of cultural exchange are usually concentrated in commerce: The shops import items, fashions, and fads from the west.
 Businesses that trade in information, like newspapers, bring in media—styles and pop-culture.
 All of these go through both formal and informal censorship.

 In part one of this series, I’ll explain why the 1950s saw an extraordinary amount of influence.
-In part two, I’ll give examples of cultural artifacts still alive in the Hasidic community today, as if frozen in time.
+In part two, I’ll give examples of cultural artifacts still alive in the Hasidic community today.

 Williamsburg, up until about the 1900s, was a leafy suburb where several wealthy merchants built their family mansions.
 After the Williamsburg bridge opened in 1909, connecting the area to Manhattan’s Lower East Side, Williamsburg was transformed into a working-class neighborhood.
 It became home to a diverse group of immigrants: Jews, Italians, Poles, Irish, and others.
 Many of the Jewish families came during the height of Jewish migration from the Pale of Settlement and later moved to Williamsburg, a step up from the tenements in the city.
 In the 1930s, religiously inclined American Jews emerged as a prominent group.
 As George Kranzler writes in Williamsburg, a Jewish community in Transition, Jews who would otherwise live in nicer areas came to Williamsburg for its growing number of synagogues, yeshivas, and emphasis on traditional life.
 The Hasidic sects that would come to dominate the area, like the Satmars, would come later, after the war.